sinaschultes/photosynthate-distribution-maize-rhizosphere-microbiota/README.md

 # Photosynthate distribution affects maize rhizosphere microbiota
-Custom scripts and data accompanying the following manuscript submitted to Nature Communications:
+Custom scripts and data accompanying the following manuscript published in Nature Communications:

 **Photosynthate distribution determines spatial patterns in the rhizosphere microbiota of the maize root system**